davidregal/ios-testing/README.md

 ios-testing
 ===========

 Training, education of testing.
-This is where I can new features in small apps.
+This is where I can learn or try new features.